After fighting for years to get a well-deserved 100 percent VA rating, veterans may be curious to know what they receive.

 Monthly Compensation for 100% Disabled Veteran Benefits

 It may be a good idea to start with monetary compensation.
-A single veteran with no dependents who has a 100 percent VA disability rating receives $2,973.86 per month in 2017.
+A single veteran with no dependents who has a 100% Disabled Veteran Benefits was entitled to receive $2,973.86 per month in 2017.
 The difference between 100 percent and 90 percent is substantial.
 The same person with a 90 percent rating will receive $1,783.68 (roughly $1,200 less per month).

 100% Disabled Veteran Benefits & Healthcare Benefits

 Veterans with a 100 percent VA rating meet the eligibility requirements for Health Care Priority Group 1.
 This group includes the following benefits:

 - Hospital (inpatient) services

 - Mental health

 - Automotive adaptive equipment (under certain conditions)